Particular/docs.particular.net/nservicebus/recoverability/custom-recoverability-policy.md

 snippet:FullyCustomizedPolicyRecoverabilityConfiguration

 The configuration will be passed into the custom policy.
-Below is a policy which moves all exceptions of type `MyBusinessException` to a custom error queue, does Delayed Retries with a constant time increase of five seconds for `MyOtherBusinessException` and for all other cases moves messages to the configured standard error queue.
+Below is a policy which moves all unrecoverable exceptions such as `MyBusinessException` to a custom error queue, does Delayed Retries with a constant time increase of five seconds for `MyOtherBusinessException` and for all other cases moves messages to the configured standard error queue.

 snippet:FullyCustomizedPolicy